Server Side rendering with Angular universal 14

 }

-We can take this opportunity to update the dependencies of the package.json file and adapt the version descriptors.
+We can take advantage of this to update the dependencies of the package.json file and adapt the version descriptors.

 The following dependencies